 The social enterprise Fundación Capital is scaling up an initiative that lets low-income people learn financial concepts at their own pace, from anywhere.

 In an evaluation by an IPA research team, researchers found the program improved financial behavior.
-As of mid-2017, Fundación Capital was expanding the initiative to reach approximately 500,000 individuals in Brazil, Colombia, the Dominican Republic, Honduras, and Mexico.
-This expansion was made possible through funding from the USAID-Skoll Innovation Investment Alliance, which made evidence of impact one of the conditions for funding.
+As of September 2019, Fundación Capital had expanded the initiative to reach approximately 520,000 individuals in Brazil, Colombia, the Dominican Republic, Honduras, and Mexico.
+Over half of this expansion was supported by the USAID-Skoll Innovation Investment Alliance, which made evidence of impact one of the conditions for funding.

 People across the world are susceptible to making faulty financial choices, which can impact their long-term well-being, especially for the poor who have little margin for error.
 Lack of knowledge is considered a major reason why people fail to make sound financial decisions.
 While financial education classes are a widely used tool to give people the knowledge and skills for making sound financial choices, a large body of evidence suggests that the conventional approach to financial education programs, which typically teaches financial concepts in classroom-style settings, is not only expensive at scale but also ineffective.
 Some evidence suggests that customizing financial education to the needs, interests, and location of each participant – and making it more entertaining – are more effective approaches, but finding a cost-effective and scalable way to implement customized training has been a challenge.